dreamcatcher-tech/network/Inbox/2025-05-02 1846 api keys for machines.md

 machine id is its public key.
 all updates to soul branch must be via actions and not by blob writes + commits

+machines generate a self evident did they can generate an issuer function that always gives back a valid token.